mentzelo/Travel_Itinerary_Generation/Travel_Itinerary_Generation/Travel Generator Code Repo/README.txt

 We have also included our first attempts to cluster the data in the 'Clustering with Metadata' folder where you can follow along our early data exploration and data engineering process.
 Lastly as a reminder, the Embed and Cluster.py file contains all the necessary functions to run the notebooks.

+If you would like a personalized travel itinerary yourself, please let me know and fill out the survey link (in the appendix of the report)and you will recieve a personalized Athens travel itinerary.